Deborah & William Hillyard

 At the time of the launch, Pluto was still classified as the ninth planet in the Solar System before its demotion to dwarf planet status in August of 2006.

-Clyde W. Tombaugh discovered Pluto on February 18, 1930, and one ounce of his ashes are on board the spacecraft.
+Clyde W. Tombaugh discovered Pluto on February 18, 1930, and died in 1997.
+One ounce of his ashes are on board the spacecraft.

 Interesting Facts